tenstorrent/ronin/jitte/README.md

 To build Jitte applications for other Tanto components including `algo`, `yari/op` and `yari/nn`, use the build scripts located in the `jitte/prj` subdirectories of the respective sections.
-Assuming the repository root directory as your starting current directory, perform build using the following commands.
+Assuming the repository root directory as the starting current directory, perform build using the following commands.

 For the `algo` module: